Filter Options

 Pilanesberg Safari Tours & Holidays

-Nestled in an ancient volcanic crater up to three hours’ drive from Johannesburg, Pilanesberg Game Reserve is a top-notch 572km²/221mi² game reserve set in the wilds of North West Province.
-Home to all the Big Five, it makes for a great all-round safari destination, and as the closest major park to Johannesburg, it is particularly suited to business travelers wanting a short bush break.
+Nestled in an ancient volcanic crater up to three hours’ drive from Johannesburg, Pilanesberg Game Reserve is a top-notch 572km²/221mi² park set in the wilds of North West Province.
+It is home to all the Big Five (lion, leopard, buffalo, elephant and rhino) and makes for a great all-round safari destination.
+As the closest major park to Johannesburg, it is particularly suited to business travelers wanting a short bush break.
 Pilanesberg lies in a malaria-free area, so families with young children often find it preferable to the better-known Kruger National Park.
 Pilanesberg is also often visited in combination with Sun City, a glitzy but family-friendly resort complete with luxury hotels, casinos, golf courses and a water park that stands right outside the park boundary.

 Selected filters: